Sidx-sys/Coup-Agent/README.md

 ## Overview

-This document provides a detailed guide on creating an intelligent agent capable of playing the game "Coup."
+Steps used for creating an agent capable of playing the game "Coup."
 The agent will be able to:
 - Play valid moves.
 - Challenge other players' moves.
 - Challenge blocks.